mro-renan/mro-renan/README.md

 ## Hello, Welcome to my GitHub profile
 My name is Mariano Renan and I'm just starting my studies in development.
-I'm currently a student at the Federal Institute of Pernambuco - Campus Recife on the Electronics Technical course.
+I'm currently a student at IFPE Campus Recife on the Electronics Technical course.
 I carry with me a small baggage of knowledge, which I intend to increase!

 Whenever possible, I'll update here with personal projects.
 So feel free to visit my profile.